Fable was leaving my plan. Then it wasn’t.

 About Benjamin Ard

-Benjamin Ard is the Co-Founder and CEO of Masset, a content enablement platform for B2B go-to-market teams.
+Benjamin Ard is the Co-Founder and CEO of Masset, the best home for your business content.
 He hosts the Content Amplified podcast with 400+ episodes featuring conversations with marketing, sales, and brand leaders.